AndreasGerken/GoRandom/README.md

 The variant avoids the standard opening for more interesting and free games.

 ## Usage
 The program can be executed online (https://repl.it/@AndreasGerken/GoRandom, clik on Run) or on your machine.
 Run it with the  python interpreter.
+As a default, the program places 20 random stones on a 19x19 board.

 ```
 python go_random.py